 SVG documentation and examples

 RGraph now has SVG chart types.
-Bar, Horizontal Bar, Line, Pie charts and progress bars/meters are all catered for - full list is below
+Bar, Horizontal Bar, Line, Pie charts and progress bars/meters are all catered for - the full list is below

-- Chart types that are available
+- The chart types that are available

 - Installing and implementing RGraph

 As of autumn 2016 RGraph has some brand new shiny SVG types.
 Bar, Line, Horizontal Bar, Pie, Semi-circular Progress and Radar are available (amongst others).
 There are examples of these types here.

 Naturally, being far newer than the <canvas> types they're not as feature packed - but at lower resolutions they do have significantly better definition than the bitmap based <canvas> charts.

 There are also SVG versions of the Google Sheets, CSV and AJAX data import utilities (for which the canvas documentation also applies to).
 And there's a set of CSS based animation effects for the SVG libraries too.